 Be flexible over how and where professionals work

 The impact of work-from-home instructions has fundamentally changed how we view the workplace.
-Remote working has gone from a benefit to an expectation – with organisations that recognise this gaining an edge when it comes to attracting candidates.
+Remote or hybrid working models have gone from a benefit to an expectation – with organisations that recognise this gaining an edge when it comes to attracting candidates.

 Claire notes: “Greater flexibility over how and where people work has been by far the most common question candidates raise when we contact them about vacancies.
 What I would caution here is that employees desire flexibility, not a one-size-fits-all approach.

 “Just as some people don’t want to spend five days in the office, many also don’t want to spend five days working remotely.
 You also need to consider professionals who are unable to work remotely.
 It’s flexibility and choice which are attractive to candidates, whether that translates into remote working, having access to the workplace when needed, or operating a core hours model.”

 Enable employees to have an improved work-life balance and support their wellbeing

 The pandemic has given many an opportunity to rethink the importance of work within their lives.
 Combine this with the number of professionals who are already feeling burned out, and organisations placing an emphasis on assisting employees with wellbeing and work-life balance are among those attracting the most desirable professionals.

 Widespread remote working has impacted both ends of the spectrum.
 While it has allowed professionals to spend more time at home with their families, the ‘always on’ nature of being digitally connected has led many to work much longer hours than if they were in their place of work.

 Employers who are mindful of the amount of time and have demonstrable commitment to ensuring they look after their employees’ wellbeing will be looked upon favourably by those looking for jobs.